Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Background

-Naturally, South and North Koreans should differ along important observed and unobserved dimensions other than their institutional backgrounds.
+As we mentioned in the introduction, North Korean refugees are a selected sample of the North Korean population.
+North Korean refugees are more likely to be female, from bordering provinces, and not married than the North Korean population \citep[][Table 2]{KCLLC}.
+Furthermore, South and North Koreans should differ along important observed and unobserved dimensions other than their institutional backgrounds.
 Therefore, it is difficult to causally attribute any inter-Korean differences in competitiveness to the differences in their institutional experiences.
 To mitigate this concern, we oversample low-income South Koreans to match them as much as possible to North Koreans in terms of incomes and control for a rich set of demographic and socioeconomic characteristics in regression analyses.

 \textbf{Korean-Chinese Immigrants} Korean-Chinese immigrants living in South Korea are the descendants of Korean emigrants into China from the late 19th and the first half of the 20th century.
 Most of the Korean-Chinese spent their childhood and received education in China but came to South Korea during the last twenty years mainly for economic opportunities.
 Therefore, they are influenced by Chinese institutions which can be characterized as being politically centralized but economically decentralized \citep{Xu:11}.
 This means that while Korean-Chinese immigrants, like North Korean refugees, are immigrants in South Korea, they should be closer to native-born South Koreans in terms of their institutional background, especially regarding the exposure to a market economy.
 Moreover, the Korean-Chinese are almost indistinguishable from North Koreans in terms of their accent or appearances.
 If past experiences of economic institutions in the home country matter for competitiveness, we expect to find that the Korean-Chinese are similarly competitive to South Koreans.